Golf Croquet Refereeing

 A typical GC Referee course takes two days, and candidates are usually examined at the end of the second day.
 Alternatively, some candidates might be examined on a separate occasion.

 To help prepare yourself, you might like to obtain a DVD prepared by Bill Arliss: "The practical side of GC Refereeing".
-This is available for £10 (including delivery) from Bill at 30 Hove Park Villas, Hove BN3 6HG.
+This is available for £10 (including delivery) direct from Bill Arliss.

 Successful candidates who are CA members and who pass the on-court and written exams will be added to the CA Directory list of GC Referees and receive a red 'GC Referee' badge.

-AC Referees are sometimes offered one day courses to 'convert' their skills to also become a GC Referee.
+AC Referees are sometimes offered one-day courses to 'convert' their skills to also become a GC Referee.
 These will include the full GC Referee written exam.
-Players already qualified as AC referees take a cut-down GC on-court test, focusing on the chief areas of difference from AC such as double taps and 'ball crushes' in clearance strokes.
+Players already qualified as AC referees take a cut-down GC on-court test, focusing on the chief areas of difference from AC such as double taps in clearance strokes.